Cruzeiro equals Serie B record in 30 rounds; see ranking

 - Vasco (2009) – 60 points

-To surpass Timo’s numbers, Cruzeiro would need 21 points out of 24 possible – that is, seven victories by the end of the competition.
+To overcome Timo’s numbers, Cruzeiro would need 21 points out of 24 possible – that is, seven victories by the end of the competition.

 Cruzeiro is virtually assured in the 2023 Serie A. To mathematically guarantee the spot, the celestial team needs to beat Vasco this Wednesday (21).
 The teams face each other from 21:00, in Mineiro, for the 31st round.